 PEORIA, Ariz. — Go ahead, breathe a little easier, Mariners fans.
 Taijuan Walker’s first bullpen workout is in the rear-view mirror.

 Walker has been on a slightly delayed spring schedule because of shoulder soreness.
-Nothing major, everyone maintained.
+Nothing major, everyone insisted.
 Even so, a crowd gathered when the club’s top prospect stepped to the rubber on a six-mound bullpen.

 “It was funny, too,” Walker acknowledged.
 “Even my family came to watch me throw a bullpen.
 They were excited.
 It was good though.
 It was good to be back out there.
 First bullpen is out the of way.